1. Medical & Health Disclaimer

 Uses ACSM MET values.
 Estimates may be 10–30% lower or higher than actual expenditure depending on fitness level, body composition, and exercise efficiency.

-Hydration needs vary with kidney function, medications (diuretics, SSRIs, etc.), climate, and medical conditions.
-People with heart or kidney disease must consult a physician.
+Hydration needs vary with kidney function, medications, climate, and medical conditions.
+People with heart or kidney disease must consult a physician before changing fluid intake.

 Nutritional values sourced from USDA FoodData Central.
 Actual values in home-cooked food vary with ingredient quality, cook time, water loss, and brand-specific formulations.